roman-milk/roman-milk.github.io/a-new-life-27.md

  "Oh god.
 I'll be walking funny for at least three days."

  Two hours later we triple up on Sandy.
 She had several screaming orgasms.
 She finally is able to walk and both girls stagger to the bathroom.
 We hear the shower come on.
 Soon they reappear with smiles on their faces.
-Report_Story #5